-Grace Maxwell’s family was reunited last Tuesday at their Wichita church under dire circumstances — to mourn the loss of Grace’s grandfather, Charles Winter.
-Only two days later, the family would be struck by tragedy again when the plane Grace was flying back to college on from the funeral collided with a helicopter as it prepared to land.
+Grace Maxwell’s family was reunited on Jan.
+28 at their Wichita church under sad circumstances — to mourn the loss of her grandfather, Charles Winter.
+The next day, the family was again struck by loss when the plane on which Maxwell was flying back to college collided with a helicopter as it prepared to land.

 Grace Maxwell

-Born and raised in Wichita, Kansas, Grace was a devout member of the First Evangelical Free Church where her father, Dean, is an operations director.
-After graduating from high school, Grace enrolled at Cedarville University, an Evangelical college in Ohio.
+Born and raised in Wichita, Kansas, Maxwell was a devout member of the First Evangelical Free Church where her father, Dean, is an operations director.
+After graduating from high school, Maxwell enrolled at Cedarville University, an Evangelical college.
 According to a statement published by the university, the 20-year-old junior was studying mechanical engineering and was “deeply committed to using her skills to help others.”

 “In addition to her engineering work, she was actively preparing to spend her spring break in London on a mission trip, sharing her love for Jesus Christ with others,” Cedarville University said in a statement.
 “Her desire to serve extended beyond academics, as she sought to make a difference both through innovation and personal outreach.”